AriFordsham/GHCWiki/records.md

 SML\# supports [ abstraction over fields](http://www.pllab.riec.tohoku.ac.jp/smlsharp/?FeatureRecordPolymorphism) as per the overloaded records implementation.

-[ Roy](http://roy.brianmckenna.org/), a functional language that targets only javascript, also has structural typing which prevents clashes and allows abstraction over fields.
+[ Roy](http://roy.brianmckenna.org/), a functional language that targets only Javascript, also has structural typing which prevents clashes and allows abstraction over fields.

-\[Ur/Web has a http://www.impredicative.com/ur/tutorial/tlc.html very advanced records system\].
-It is exaplained in  [ the UR implementation paper](http://adam.chlipala.net/papers/UrPLDI10/UrPLDI10.pdf).
-Edward Zhang attempts to explain it to Haskellers: [ http://blog.ezyang.com/2012/04/how-urweb-records-work-and-what-it-might-mean-for-haskell/comment-page-1/\#comment-3669](http://blog.ezyang.com/2012/04/how-urweb-records-work-and-what-it-might-mean-for-haskell/comment-page-1/#comment-3669)
+Ur/Web has a [ very advanced records system](http://www.impredicative.com/ur/tutorial/tlc.html).
+It is explained in [ the Ur implementation paper](http://adam.chlipala.net/papers/UrPLDI10/UrPLDI10.pdf) and in Edward Z. Yang's [ explanation for Haskellers](http://blog.ezyang.com/2012/04/how-urweb-records-work-and-what-it-might-mean-for-haskell/).

-Other FP languages where I looked for a record implementation but it appeared they have no solution for records with the same fields (my information could be wrong/out-dated) ocaml, oz.
+Other FP languages where I looked for a record implementation but it appeared they have no solution for records with the same fields (my information could be wrong/out-dated) OCaml, Oz.
 However, the O in OCaml is for objects, and objects have structural typing that supports abstraction over fields.

 I couldn't find great specific information on record implementation ML variants other than SML\#.
 Best I can tell, SML does not allow records in the same module with the same field.
 Records from other modules require name-spacing or must be opened up similar to Agda.